yoomoney/db-queue/README.md

 * You need simple, efficient and flexible task processing tool which supports delayed job execution.
-* You already have a database and don't want to introduce additional tools in your infrastructure (for example Kafka, RabbitMq, ...)
+* You already have a database and don't want to introduce additional tools in your infrastructure (for example ActiveMq or RabbitMq)
 * You have somewhat small load.
 This worker queue mechanism can handle more than 1000 rps on single database and table.
 Moreover you can shard your database and get horizontal scalability.
 However we cannot guarantee that it would be easy to auto scale or handle more than 1000 rps.